redhat-sap/sap-workshops/sap-hana-rhel8/README.md

 You need the following accounts to access important information and necessary software:

-- **SAP S user account:** This account allows you to download software and generate license keys from [SAP Service Marketplace](http://service.sap.com).
+- **SAP S user account:** This account allows you to download software and generate license keys.
 You need this account to download SAP HANA, platform edition.
+You can get more information on how to generate this account [here](https://support.sap.com/en/my-support/users.html).

 - **Red Hat Customer Portal account:** The Red Hat Customer Portal account is also known as a Red Hat Network Classic or RHN account.
 This account allows you to download Red Hat software and access support articles from [Red Hat Customer Portal](http://access.redhat.com).